RavanH/xml-sitemap-feed/readme.txt

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

-Besides that, Google and Bing are pinged upon each new publication.
+Besides that, Google and Bing are pinged upon each new publication by default.

 **NOTE:** If you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.